VenexCon/100-days-of-code/log.md

  ## Day 17 28th February 2022

-  Began learning about CSS Grid and howand where to implement Grid vs Flex/
+  Began learning about CSS Grid and howand where to implement Grid vs Flex.
+I have now completed all the CSS lessons and subsequnetly have moved onto the projects section.
+I shall complete the projects but look to ammend the content to a more relevant discipline.
+I am also going to change the kayout of my website to encorportate CSS grid and then choose the most appropriate.